notwa/mm/README.md

 save contents are mostly documented by [the save file binary templates.][savebt]

 [savebt]: //github.com/EntranceJew/zelda-binary-templates/tree/master/filetypes/Save

+*note: the following text is specific to MM; OoT is slightly different.*

 in the versions of the game with owl saves, regular saves are 0x100C in size, and owl saves are 0x3CA0.